Red Diesel Questions and Answers

 Q: What happens if I put red diesel in my car by accident?

 Q: Will my boiler be able to burn red diesel to heat my home?

 A: Red diesel isn’t illegal if used in off road machinery / off road vehicles.
 There are a few exceptions to this i.e. road gritters are able to use red diesel for gritting public roads, and tractors when crossing from one field to another (due to a public road that crosses the fields).
 The farmer is only permitted to travel a small distance in his tractor when using red diesel.
 For more info on this please see HRMC’s website.

-Need to order red diesel?
-Call us now on 0845 313 0845 or please fill out our online quote form for today’s latest prices.
+Need to order red diesel or want to talk to somebody about your requirements.
+Call us today on 0845 313 0845 or fill out our online quote form for today’s latest prices.